sftpplus/sftpplus-docs/src/doc_source/configuration-auth/deny-username.rst

     Comma-separated list of usernames denied by this authentication method.

-    The check is done in case-insensitive mode, by comparing against the lower-case name.
+    The check is done in a case-insensitive way.

     Usernames should be defined in lower-case.